mprinc/TypeScript-Handbook/pages/Generics.md

 # Working with Generic Type Variables

-When you begin to use generics, you'll notice that when you create generic functions like `identity`, the compiler will enforce that you use any generically typed parameters in the body of the function correctly.
+When you begin to use generics, you'll notice that when you create generic functions like `identity`, the compiler will enforce that you use any generically typed parameters in the body of the function <span class='important'>correctly</span>.
 That is, that you actually treat these parameters as if they could be any and all types.

 Let's take our `identity` function from earlier: